-Measure: Provincial (AE) / Local (NHS)l Target 2021-2022 Target 2022-2023 Target 2023-2024 Overall agreement that students are safe at school and learning the importance of caring AE 95% 95% 95% Overall percentage of students and parents who feel students are cared for and accepted at school AE 95% 95% 95%
+Measure: Provincial (AE) / Local (NHS) Actual 2020- 2021 Current Target 2021-2022 Target 2022-2023 Target 2023-2024 Target 2024-2025 Overall agreement that students are safe at school and learning the importance of caring AE 99% 95% 95% 95% 95% Overall agreement that students have appropriate access to the support and services at school.
+AE 99% 95% 95% 95% 95%

-Percentage of teachers and parents who are satisfied that families are encouraged and supported in helping their children be successful in their learning AE inclusive ed measure 95% 95% 95% Percentage of teachers, parents and students who are satisfied that each child and youth belongs, is supported and is successful in their learning AE inclusive ed measure 95% 95% 95% Overall percentage of stakeholders satisfied with parental involvement in decisions about their child's education.
-AE 90% 95% 95% Overall percentage of stakeholders indicating that their school and schools in their jurisdiction have improved or stayed the same the last three years AE 90% 95% 95% Overall percentage of stakeholders indicating that the student voice is heard in their school community.
-NHS 80% 85% 90% Number of active partnerships in the Calgary community for student work experience practicum placements.
-NHS 10 12 15
+Measure: Provincial (AE) / Local (NHS) Actual 2020- 2021 Current Target 2021-2022 Target 2022-2023 Target 2023-2024 Target 2024-2025 Percentage of teachers, parents and students who agree that their learning environments are welcoming, caring, respectful and safe.
+AE 98% 95% 95% 95% 95% Overall percentage of stakeholders satisfied with parental involvement in decisions about their child's education.
+AE 93% 90% 95% 95% 95% Overall percentage of stakeholders indicating that their school and schools in their jurisdiction have improved or stayed the same the last three years AE 96% 90% 95% 95% 95% Overall percentage of stakeholders indicating that the student voice is heard in their school community.
+NHS n/a 80% 85% 90% 95% Number of active partnerships in the Calgary community for student work experience practicum placements.
+NHS n/a 10 12 15 17

-\The success of this measure is impacted by the restrictions and shutdowns due to the COVID-19 pandemic in 2021.
+The success of this measure is impacted by the restrictions and shutdowns due to the COVID-19 pandemic in 2021.
 Targets have been adjusted to account for the economy re-opening.

-- Re-establish and maintain relationships with the network of partners and agencies as they pivot to re-open according to provincial direction during the COVID-19 pandemic. - Continue to hold and grow Whole School Activities throughout the year, including the Science Fair and Talent Show, including student input through the New Heights Student Council.
-Develop how these will look when they can return in-person, in our new space. - Strengthen the New Heights Student Council to ensure infusion of student voice in school decisions. - Enhance our school library to promote effective teaching of diversity in the community, including LGBTQ2S+ resources. - Collaborate with the Parent Advisory Council to continue their mission of building community among New Heights families, and work with them to develop what this may look like when in-person gatherings are a possibility again. - Increase opportunities for parent education through our Family School Liaison counselor, as well as our therapy team.
-Partner with other ASD agencies to facilitate and keep from duplicating programming and resources.
+- Continue to re-establish and maintain relationships with the network of partners and agencies.
+Continue with the Community Liaison role to navigate these relationships - Continue to hold and grow Whole School Activities throughout the year, like the Science Fair and Talent Show, including student input through the re-established New Heights Student Council. - Re-develop and strengthen the New Heights Student Council to ensure infusion of student voice in school decisions. - Enhance our school library to promote effective teaching of diversity in the community, including LGBTQ2S+ resources. - Collaborate with the Parent Advisory Council to continue their mission of building community among New Heights families, and work with them to develop what this may look like when inperson gatherings are a possibility again. - Increase opportunities for parent education through our Family School Liaison counselor, as well as our therapy team.
+Partner with other ASD agencies to facilitate and keep from duplicating programming and resources. - Continue to build New Heights Board capacity through revisiting, revising, and strengthening the Society's long term strategic plan.